 Get a Soda City Market/Oktoberfest twofer.
 You get all the produce, handmade products, food vendors and true sense of the Columbia community that you’d find at Soda City Market on a weekly basis, but with the special added bonus of an Oktoberfest!
 Order up some knack wurst or curry wurst from The Wurst Wagen (and keep your fingers crossed they have the schnitzel) and raise a stein to fall at one of two biergartens that will be set up on Main Street.

 Funnel cakes, corn dogs, carnival rides and hordes of happy faces?
 That can only mean the South Carolina State Fair is back!
 Pile your friends and family into the car for a day of spinning around the Ferris Wheel, trekking through the petting zoo and eating all the cotton candy and fried Oreos your sweet tooth will allow.
-And with headliners like ZZ Top, Chris Young, Sabrina Carpenter and more, this is sure to be one of the best fairs yet.
+And with previous headliners like Chris Young, Sabrina Carpenter and more, a good time is guaranteed.

 If ever there were a time to explore Columbia’s culinary scene, this is it.
 Take advantage of special menus and deals at dozens of our local restaurants.
 You’ll be full and your wallet still will be, too!
 Don’t forget to pack a pair of loose-fitting pants, because you’ll definitely be needing them.